 Our phacoemulsification machine is the same as those used for human cataract surgery and has helped return sight to pets across the South West.
 For more information on cataract surgery please visit the South Devon Referrals website.
 The water bed on the table provides comfort and evenly distributed heat to patients under anesthetic.
 Adjustable surgical lighting provides bright focused light where needed.

 All our anaesthetics are tailored to the patient and continually monitored by a dedicated nurse.
 Advanced monitoring is always used and includes capnography (which measures carbon dioxide being breathed in and out), pulse oximeter (which measures oxygen levels in the blood), ECG (which measures the electrical activity of the heart) and non-invasive blood pressure. with the aid of capnograph and pulse oximeter with the option of ECG monitoring if required.
 We also have the facilities to give fluids intraoperatively if required.
+Ventilators and advanced anaesthesia techniques are used by our highly trained nursing staff.

-Our X-ray room is lead lined including lead glass in the door allowing us to safely take X-rays.
+Our x-ray room is lead lined including lead glass in the door allowing us to safely take x-rays.
 We have lead gowns and thyroid protector to protect staff members on the rare occasions they need to be in the room.

 Our advanced digital x-ray system allows vets to take, develop and be interpreting radiographs within minutes allowing for quick diagnosis and clinical planning – our system is a human medical quality system of the highest specification and we have a range of different plate sizes available.